Fluffy, creamy, dairy-free coconut whipped cream! The perfect replacement for standard whipped cream.Jump to Recipe

 How To Make Coconut Whipped Cream

-- To make this you will need canned coconut milk; this will need to be refrigerated overnight.
-This will help to solidify the cream, making it easier to scoop out.
+- To make this you will need canned coconut milk.
+This will need to be refrigerated overnight, which will help to solidify the cream and make it easier to scoop.

 - You will then take your refrigerated canned coconut milk and scoop out the solid cream from the top of the can.
 You will be left with some coconut water in the bottom of the can.
 Save this… it’s perfect for smoothies, or to drink as is!